Skip to main content

 Instance and cluster states

-• If the master node's instance is not in Active state, the cluster will not operate correctly if the availability type is Single.
+• If a Master node instance is not in the Active state and the availability type is Single, the cluster will not operate normally.

-• If the availability type is HA, the cluster can operate correctly as long as one of the master node instances (1st or 2nd node) is Active.
+• If the availability type is HA, the cluster can operate normally as long as one of the instances for Master node 1 or 2 is in the Active state.

 Components

-The components running in a Hadoop Eco cluster are as follows:
+The list of components running on a Hadoop Eco cluster is as follows:

 Core Hadoop